cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

-    I know there are compilers like [GHCJS](https://github.com/ghcjs/ghcjs) and [Eta](https://eta-lang.org/) that attempt to hook into some step in GHC's compilation pipeline and output to a separate language (JavaScript in the case of GHCJS, and Java in the case of Eta).
+    I know there are compilers like [GHCJS](https://github.com/ghcjs/ghcjs) and [Eta](https://eta-lang.org/) that attempt to hook into some step in GHC's compilation pipeline and output a separate language (JavaScript in the case of GHCJS, and Java in the case of Eta).
 But my image of these projects is that they are quite complicated.